-Incident response is a security function within organizations that is tasked with the duty of handling and responding to cyberattacks.
-These cyberattacks can have damaging impacts for organizations ranging from intellectual property and sensitive data theft, to a considerable impact on a business’ operations and brand.
-The objective of incident response is to mitigate the impact of cyberattacks and, if possible, proactively undertake actions to remove any scope for a successful attack.
+Incident response is a security function that involves handling and responding to cyberattacks.
+These cyberattacks on organizations can have damaging impacts ranging from intellectual property and sensitive data theft to a considerable impact on their operations and brand.
+The objective of cyber incident response is to mitigate the impact of cyberattacks and, if possible, proactively undertake actions to remove any scope for a successful attack.

 Ideally, incident response operations are handled by an organization’s Computer Security Incident Response Team (CSIRT).
 The dedicated team is a group of experts who are primarily responsible for all security operations concerning the prevention and management of cyberattacks.
 A CSIRT follows their organization’s incident response plan (IRP) that defines their response to security incidents, network events, and confirmed breaches.
-Typically, the team consists of security analysts, an incident response manager, and threat researchers who collaboratively analyze incident data, review malicious observations and share threat information across the organization.
+Typically, the team consists of security analysts, an incident response manager, and threat researchers who collaboratively analyze incident data, review malicious observations and share threat information across cybersecurity incident response companies.

 Incident Response Plan (SANS 6-Step Plan)

-An organization must focus on preparing a concrete incident response plan in advance.
-An incident response methodology must be tried-and-tested before a cyberattack or data breach occurs.
-A few years ago, SANS Institute, one of the trusted resources for information security training as well as cybersecurity certifications and research, published a 6-step framework that companies must keep in mind while building incident response plans.
+An organization must focus on preparing a concrete cyber incident response plan in advance.
+An incident response methodology must be tried and tested before a cyberattack or data breach occurs.
+A few years ago, SANS Institute, one of the trusted resources for information security training as well as cybersecurity certifications and research, published a 6-step framework that companies must keep in mind while building an incident response program.

 SANS’ 6-steps to an incident response plan: